-- Control of Edinburgh Castle has gone back and forth between the English and Scottish, similar to other Scottish castles like Urquhart.
+- Control of Edinburgh Castle has gone back and forth between the English and Scottish, similar to other Scottish castles like Urquhart

 - Many believe that Edinburgh Castle is haunted by a bagpiper who went missing in its underground tunnels.

 - There is a dog cemetery at Edinburgh Castle for the honored canine companions of the regimental officers.
-You cannot enter the cemetery, but you can see from the Upper Ward.
+You cannot enter the cemetery, but you can see it from the Upper Ward.